10+ Year Member

 All the students I spoke with are VERY enthusiastic about the school.
 I've heard very few complaints and those that I have heard are minor.
 BTW I was told that the class of 2013 is going to be 56 students (but this could change).

 I apologize if any or all of this is old information for you.
 These were things that were not made clear at my interview day so I thought I would share my subsequent findings.
 I really loved the school during my visit and I'm definitely leaning in that direction right now.

 Hope to see you all in the fall and good luck with your applications.

-Thanks Oncodoc for the info!
+Thanks for the links!
+I actually had not been on the school website for a while (you would think that would be the first place I would check for info!).Thanks Oncodoc for the info!
 You all may have already seen this but I came across a new video on the website today: http://med.fau.edu/biomedical/ummsm_rmc/ummsm_rmc.html The video is an updated version of the one I saw at my interview in November and had lots of good information IMO.

 Also, in regards to the integrated clinical curriculum.
 I too was concerned about the integrated rotations.
 After doing some research on it, I feel much better and think it may actually be an awesome way to learn medicine.
 Even the big H is structuring their 3rd year curriculum to be more longitudinal.
 One article I came across: http://www.thecrimson.com/article.aspx?ref=517263

-"We are now exemplifying how any site in any location with any mission trains better when students have relevant interactions with the faculty and with their patients longitudinally," said Hirsh, who also helped design Harvards third-year pilot program at Cambridge Hospital.
+"We are now exemplifying how any site in any location with any mission trains better when students have relevant interactions with the faculty and with their patients longitudinally, said Hirsh, who also helped design Harvards third-year pilot program at Cambridge Hospital.

 Here is the schematic for third year at UM-Boca: http://bioserv.biomed.fau.edu/meded_facdev/images/CDM_Graphic_calendar_M3_2009-10.jpg